Skip to content

 MatprojStructure.source_doi

-Some database providers give a calculated energy, which can be used to populate stability information:
+Some database providers offer calculated energy, which can be used to update stability information:

 # updates ALL chemical systems.

-# Note, this can take over an hour for some providers.
-Try running
+# This process can take over an hour for some providers.
+Consider running

 # this overnight along with your call to load_remote_archive.